OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

 .. describe:: cacheable (Boolean, true)

-     whether the form item is cacheable or not
+     Whether the form item is cache-able or not.

      Default
-       cacheable
+        The item is cache-able.

        .. code-block:: yaml

           cacheable: true

      Example
-       The item is not cacheable
+       The item is not cache-able.

        .. code-block:: yaml